Installing an API Co-signer

 The Callback Handler feature is optional.
 By default, the API Co-signer is configured not to use it and instead to sign the transaction or approval request.

-Transaction Flow via an API Co-signer
+Transaction flow via an API Co-signer

 Below is a description of the process for generating and signing a Fireblocks transaction using the Fireblocks REST API, the API Co-signer, and the optional Callback Handler:

-Available API Co-signer Types
+Available API Co-signer types

 Fireblocks offers various API Co-signer deployment options, both in cloud environments and on-premises, utilizing Intel SGX and AWS Nitro Enclave technologies to protect your key shares.